 Native Islanders share their folklore and history through storytelling and singing.
 Gullah storytellers often perform folktales that feature animals as the main characters.
 Much like tales heard in Africa, the smaller animals often outsmart the bigger ones.
 A good example is the trickster named Brer Rabbit.
 He is a direct descendant of Cunnie Rabbit, the clever character in African folklore.
-Pictured Right: South Carolinian Anita Singleton-Prather keeps the storytelling tradition alive on this side of the Atlantic Ocean.
+Pictured above: South Carolinian Anita Singleton-Prather keeps the storytelling tradition alive on this side of the Atlantic Ocean.

 Storytellers in West Africa have always been respected members of their communities.
 Today, Gullah storytellers like Anita Singleton-Prather carry on this tradition of acting out characters by changing their voice and making animated facial expressions.
 During a live performance, one storytelling technique is to get the audience involved by asking them to repeat words.